noctildon/pyBigstick/README.md

 # pyBigstick

 ## Introduction
-A python script that generates the input for [BIGSTICK](https://github.com/cwjsdsu/BigstickPublick), which uses shell model (theory & algorithm) and fortran (implementation) to calculate the nuclear structure.
+A python script that generates the input for [BIGSTICK](https://github.com/cwjsdsu/BigstickPublick) (Calvin, et al), which uses shell model (theory & algorithm) and fortran (implementation) to calculate the nuclear structure.

 See main.py for the example code, and show.py for data visualization (using streamlit).
 Note that [BIGSTICK](https://github.com/cwjsdsu/BigstickPublick) only supports unix-like system, so does pyBigstick.